Imagine what it would be like to grow a profitable business while being able to manage your own schedule and work from anywhere.

 Running an online store requires a lot of work.
 Online store owners may have a large inventory, orders, returns and customer service inquiries to handle.
 As an ecommerce VA, you will help with these daily tasks.

-If you have any previous finance and bookkeeping knowledge, this niche could be beneficial for you to look into.
+If you have a previous specialized skill in finance or bookkeeping, this niche could be beneficial for you to look into.
 You could offer services like bookkeeping, payments processing, invoice creation, or payroll.

-As a general admin VA you can offer services like data entry, managing e-mails, transcription, calendar management, booking appointments, and travel arrangements.
+As a general admin VA or executive assistant, you can offer services like data entry, managing e-mails, transcription, calendar management, scheduling appointments, and travel arrangements.

 These are just some examples of services you can offer, but there are many more.